Extend on-premises data solutions to the cloud

 When organizations move workloads and data to the cloud, their on-premises datacenters often continue to play an important role.
-The term hybrid cloud refers to a combination of public cloud and on-premises data centers, to create an integrated IT environment that spans both.
-Some organizations use hybrid cloud as a path to migrate their entire datacenter to the cloud ove time.
+The term hybrid cloud refers to a combination of public cloud and on-premises datacenters, to create an integrated IT environment that spans both.
+Some organizations use hybrid cloud as a path to migrate their entire datacenter to the cloud over time.
 Other organizations use cloud services to extend their existing on-premises infrastructure.

 This article describes some considerations and best practices for managing data in a hybrid cloud solution,

 Consider using a hybrid solution in the following scenarios:

 - As a transition strategy during a longer-term migration to a fully cloud-native solution.